vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/control_flow.md

 disp(number)
 ```

-## Functions
+## Using Functions
 Series of instructions are often bundeled together into functions.
+In MATLAB, these have input arguments and output arguments.
-Many functions only return a single answer.
-For example, ``sin`` is a built-in function that returns one answer in the following:
+Many functions only return a single output argument.
+For example, ``sin`` is a built-in function that returns a single output.
+In the following example, ``x`` is the input argument, and ``y`` is the output argument.
 ```matlab
 x = 0:0.01:2*pi;
 y = sin(x);
 plot(x,y)
 ```

-Other functions may return several different answers, in which case these need to be surrounded by square brackets.
+Other functions may return several output arguments, in which case these need to be surrounded by square brackets.
-An occasionally useful example might be the following, which does something called singular value decomposition (which we may return to later):
+An occasionally useful example might be the following, which does something called singular value decomposition (which we may return to later)
 ```matlab
 X = randn(5,3);
 [U,S,V] = svd(X);